Arizona Inn: Potter Place

 Across the street from the Arizona Inn is a small street known as Potter Place.
 According to David Leighton, historian for the Arizona Daily Star newspaper, the name derives from Dickson and Sue Potter who founded the Potter School, a preparatory school for girls.
 The Potters, who were from New York, began wintering in Tucson for their son's health and, later conceived the idea for a girls school in Tucson.
 After the first school year, they purchased the old Frederick Leighton Kramer home, across the street from the Arizona Inn, turning it into the main school building.
 The property also had on it a large pool built by a previous owner, James Wheeler, which would be used by the school throughout its existence.
 The Potters also had a few other buildings constructed and a house for themselves built on the property.

 Subjects taught at the school included Latin, drama, history, math, French, music, art, science and English.
 The pupils also had available to them a two-year course in the study of the Bible and Biblical history and Spanish and German could be taken with special arrangements.
 Individual swimming and tennis lessons were offered to students and occasional ski trips to Mt.
 Lemmon were allowed for students of "good citizenship".

 In 1945, Dickson Potter bought property along North Craycroft Road, north of the old Fort Lowell, and constructed a ranch house and stables.
 Here, at Potter Ranch, the students received riding lessons from a master who resided at the ranch.
 There also were annual horse shows that showcased novice and advanced horse jumping, with the winners’ names engraved on the Bob Locke Award.
 The Potter Ranch is now The Gregory School.

-In 1953, the school closed and the buildings were sold to the Sisters of Charity, a Catholic order.
+In 1953, the Potter School closed and the buildings were sold to the Sisters of Charity, a Catholic order.
 The main house of the school was torn down in 2015.